When parents are asked about their child's development, the most common questions are:

 "When did you first notice something different?"

 These questions seem simple.
-But research covered in the Spectrum section of The Transmitter suggests something important:
+But research covered in the Spectrum section of The Transmitter suggests something important: memory is not always reliable when it comes to early development.

 Development doesn't happen in clear moments